sk-sahu/sig-bio-shiny/README.md

 R >= 3.5

 ## Download
-First you need to install the SigBio package which have the APIs required for most functionality in the app.
+First you need to install the SigBio package which have all the APIs required for most functionality in the shiny app.
 ```r
 if (!require(remotes)) { install.packages("remotes") }
   remotes::install_github("sk-sahu/sig-bio-shiny",